MarisaNicoleSloan/career-portfolio/custom-sitemap-index/README.md

 <b>Custom Sitemap Index Implementation</b>

+Prior to this project, the website faced challenges in efficiently communicating its structure to search engines and maximizing organic traffic.
 This initiative was undertaken to enhance the website's structure and organic visibility through the implementation of a custom sitemap index.
 This innovative solution aimed to serve as a directory for multiple sitemaps, aiding search engines in comprehending the website's hierarchy and thereby improving the visibility of its pages.
-Prior to this project, our website faced challenges in efficiently communicating its structure to search engines and maximizing organic traffic.

 <b>Technologies Used</b>